memorysafety/website/content/en/blog/2023-01-31-remy-rakic-compile-times.md

 I'd also like to thank Felix Klock and Wesley Wiser for their ideas, time, and guidance, the other members of the working group Ryan Levick, Mark Rousskov, Jakub Beránek and Nick Nethercote for their help, talent and the great work they did, and Prossimo for giving me the opportunity to contribute to that effort.

-## About Us

-ISRG is a 501(c)(3) nonprofit organization that is 100% supported through the generosity of those who share our vision for ubiquitous, open Internet security.
-If you'd like to support our work, please consider [getting involved](/getinvolved/), [donating](/donate/), or encouraging your company to [become a funder](https://www.memorysafety.org/become-a-funder/).